“Whenever you practice or perform a composition, celebrate its unique message. Feel the excitement of listening to the music for the first time.”

 Ahead of practicing an old piece, it’s useful to rekindle our affection for it with questions such as these:

 • What originally drew me to the music?

 • What does it offer that no other music can?

 2. Review in Detail

-Often, we’ll want to run through an old composition at full speed, but it’s best to treat it like an unfamiliar piece and calmly practice it in small sections at moderate tempos.
+Often, we’ll want to run through an old composition at full speed, but it’s best to treat it like an unfamiliar piece and calmly practice it in small sections at slow to moderate tempos.